sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/VSCode_R_mac_integrate.md

 3) Type in 'shell' and select the
  Shell command: Install ‘code’ command in PATH

-# VSCode error: There are no open terminals.
+# Troubleshoot: How to set shortcuts (avoid VSCode error: There are no open terminals).
+For future ref only.
+No need.
 Option 1:
     1) Press Cmd ⌘ + Shift ⇧ + P to open the Command Palette.
     2) Type in 'R' and select the